Buyer's FAQ

 Every Winteracter licence, on all platforms, includes support for GNU gfortran.
 On Windows, the MinGW implementation is supported, allowing creation of both 32-bit and 64-bit applications.
 On Linux and Mac platforms, 64-bit GNU gfortran is supported.

-Support for the g95 and Open64 compilers was dropped at version 11.0, since neither have been updated in several years.
+Support for the g95 and Open64 compilers was dropped at v11.0, since neither have been updated in several years.
 Linux and Mac gfortran implementations were introduced at v11.0 as replacements, since gfortran remains under active development.

 • Are free-of-charge commercial compilers supported?